shadowsocks/ChinaDNS/README.md

 [![Build Status]][Travis CI]

-A DNS forwarder that filters bad IPs.
+A DNS forwarder that filters [bad IPs].
+Quite useful if you live in China.
 This is a port of [ChinaDNS] to C.

 Install
 -------